openfl/www.openfl.org/download.md

 ## Next Steps

-Now that OpenFL is installed, you can [choose a code editor](/learn/choosing-a-code-editor/) or learn more in the [learn](/learn/) section!
+Now that OpenFL is installed, you can [choose a code editor](/learn/resources/choosing-a-code-editor/) or [pick a tutorial](/learn/) and get started!